 Commissions, Depositing and Cashing Out – Other major differences between Real-World and Online Live Betting is the “vig” or juice.
 This is the commission that the sportsbook charges.
 It is not uncommon for a brick and mortar sportsbook to charge 10%-20%, whereas online, this usually ranges between 5%-10%.
 When it comes to depositing funds, online offers more options but when it comes to withdrawing, offline is more convenient in that you can go home with your cash in your hand and not have to wait a few days for your withdrawal to be processed.

-Bonuses – Online sportsbook offer bonuses, free bets and other rewards, whereas offline venues generally do not offer any rewards or bonuses.
+Bonuses – Online sites offer betting bonuses, free bets and other rewards, whereas offline venues generally do not offer any rewards or bonuses.

 The world of live betting action can be thrilling, entertaining and profitable.
 The ability to bet online from your computer or phone and to place live bets as a game unfolds in front of your eyes, opens a whole world of action.
 Every day, there are hundreds of live sporting events that can be bet on, with thousands of bet types, so there really is something to match every punter’s preference.
 Being a profitable gambler requires skill, discipline and appropriate live betting strategies, so take the time to educate yourself and practice.
 The more knowledge and experience you gain, the less frustration, uncertainty and doubt you will experience and the better live betting decisions you will make.
 Live betting is the way of the future, so grab your phone, download a live betting app now and get the action started!